HebID: Detecting Social Identities in Hebrew-language Political Text: Annotating Social Identities

 \paragraph{Capitalist:} Support for free markets, deregulation, private enterprise, reduced government involvement in the economy, and growth-oriented economic policies that avoid redistributive or welfare-based framing. \pex \textit{The state should avoid regulatory intervention in the business sector as much as possible} \xe

-\paragraph{Socially-oriented:} Support for social justice and welfare-oriented policies, including references to poverty, job security, government-funded education, healthcare, housing, and accessibility. \pex \textit{Masses of unemployed, sick, or needy individuals do not place their trust in the free market, but in the state - in its institutions, its elected officials, and its public servants.} \xe
+\paragraph{Socially-oriented:} Support for social justice and welfare-oriented policies, including references to poverty, job security, government-funded education, healthcare, housing, and accessibility. \pex \textit{[…] masses of unemployed, sick, or needy individuals do not place their trust in the free market […], but in the state - in its institutions, its selected officials, and its public servants […].} \xe

-\paragraph{Zionist:} Affirmation of Zionist symbols and values, such as Jewish immigration to Israel, national pride, unity, and collective sacrifice (e.g., references to Memorial Day or the national anthem).\footnote{This definition draws on the Declaration of Independence, which defines Israel as the homeland of all Jews while committing to full equality for all citizens and minority groups.} \pex \textit{It is a great source of pride to see our kindergarten children waving the flag with excitement and singing Independence Day songs.} \xe
+\paragraph{Zionist:} Affirmation of Zionist symbols and values, such as Jewish immigration to Israel, national pride, unity, and collective sacrifice (e.g., references to Memorial Day or the national anthem). \pex \textit{It is a great source of pride to see our kindergarten children […] waving the flag with excitement and singing Independence Day songs.} \xe

-\paragraph{Security-oriented:} Focus on national defense, military strength, borders, and threats to the internal or external security of the state. \pex \textit{Only targeting terrorist organizations will create deterrence, protect the security of Israeli citizens, and strengthen their resilience.} \xe
+\paragraph{Security-oriented:} Focus on national defense, military strength, borders, and threats to the internal or external security of the state. \pex \textit{Only targeting terrorist organizations leaders will create deterrence, protect the security of the residence of the Gaza envelope, and strengthen their resilience.} \xe

 \paragraph{Honest:} References related to corruption and investigations involving public officials, honesty, and ethical conduct. \pex \textit{In two months, we will lead Israel off the path of corruption and onto a new path.} \xe